noopsyjoshi/dare-code-test/README.md

 - finish styling the accordion and add touch event listeners for both the navigation and accordion to ensure it works on touch-screen devices (30 minutes)
 - build the form and style them in the _gen-forms.scss file so they are reusable (~30 - 40 minutes)
 - tidy up styles by paying close attention to the design in Invision (30 minutes)
+- break down the accordion and use a loop to display the content, this will minimise the HTML syntax and make it more readable.
 - use BrowserStack to test the site on the devices within scope
 - to make the website more interactive, I could add AOS scroll and Splitting.js plugins to animate images and text on scroll